SolidConnect Scoreboard Displays

 │ └── displays/

-│ ├── australianrules/ # Australian Rules theme examples
+│ ├── australianrules/ # Australian Rules theme files

 │ ├── ads.css # Shared ad display styles